 When to Call a Professional

 If fleas keep returning after treating pets and cleaning the home, professional help may be needed.
-Fleas can hide deep in carpets, cracks, and furniture, and a targeted treatment plan can eliminate all life stages at once.
+Fleas can hide deep in carpets, cracks, and furniture, and a targeted plan can help eliminate all life stages.